circlefin/verite/packages/docs/verite/issuers/issuer-registry-pvg.md

 The following roles are referred to below
 - Verite owners/administrators:
-    - Initially Verite github repo (centrehq) administrators.
+    - Initially Verite github repo administrators.
     - Sole technical/logistic ability to approval and merge PRs
     - Later to be replaced with real governance/membership scheme
 - Verite participants: